Margalla Hills: Environmental conservation

 The ecology of Margallas faces threats from quarrying by stone-crushing plants, deforestation, illegal encroachments, and buildings, and poachers.
 Crush plants situated around the hills near Taxila are busy eroding the hills for extracting building material.
 Deforestation is resulting from fires and illegal felling of trees.

+Forested road next to the hills.

 Margalla Hills Society

 The Margalla Hills Society was established in 1989.

 World Wildlife Fund (WWF) Pakistan

 The WWF-Pakistan's 'Green School Programme', in collaboration with the Capital Development Authority (CDA), carries out 'Eco-Adventure Activities' on the Margalla hills to raise awareness in the school children regarding the conservation of natural environment and about the importance of being environmentally responsible.